Interferometry of black holes with Hawking radiation

-As $\omega_0>0$, we have $X=0$.
-By considering state tomography of the detector system, it is possible to access the component $E_{12}$ which is proportional to the temporal Fourier component of spatial correlation function $G(\omega_0,\bs{x}_1,\bs{x}_2)$.
-Therefore, the setup of two detectors can be applicable as an imaging system of black holes with Hawking radiation.
+The formal expression \eqref{eq:E12} contains an infinite factor, but it should be treated with some cutoff of integration \annor{and $G$ is replaced by the Fourier transformation with finite interval of the correlation function.} \anno{Because $\omega_0\neq 0$, we have $X=0$ for constant switching functions.} \anno{ By considering the state tomography of the detector system, that is, by measuring components of the state \eqref{eq:rho-state}, it is possible to access the component $E_{12}$, which is proportional to the temporal Fourier component of the Wightman function $G(\omega_0,\bs{x}_1,\bs{x}_2)$, and this quantity represents the spatial correlation of the quantum field.
+Therefore, the setup of two detectors can be applied as an imaging system of black holes with Hawking radiation.}